carpentries-incubator/high-dimensional-stats-r/episodes/02-high-dimensional-regression.md

 There are many statistical methods in genomics that use this type of approach to get better estimates by pooling information between features that were measured simultaneously using the same techniques.
-Here we will focus on the package `limma`, which is a quite old software package used to fit linear models, originally for the gene expression micro-arrays that were common in the 2000s, but which is still in use in RNAseq experiments, among others.
+Here we will focus on the package `limma`, which is a relatively old software package used to fit linear models, originally for the gene expression micro-arrays that were common in the 2000s, but which is still in use in RNAseq experiments,among others.
 The authors of `limma` made some assumptions about the distributions that these follow, and pool information across genes to get a better estimate of the uncertainty in effect size estimates.
 It uses the idea that noise levels should